-Princess Margaret's love affair with Peter Townsend, the Equerry to King George VI, has been documented many times before, whether on hit Netflix show The Crown or in books and programmes about the vivacious Princess.
-The Queen's younger sister, who passed away in 2002, is now the subject of a new BBC documentary, Princess Margaret: The Rebel Royal.
+Princess Margaret's love affair with Peter Townsend, the equerry to King George VI, has been documented many times before, whether on hit Netflix show The Crown or in books and programmes about the vivacious Princess.
+The Queen's younger sister, who passed away in 2002, is now the subject of BBC documentary, Princess Margaret: The Rebel Royal, which airs on Monday night.

 Despite waiting the allotted time, the pair were still met with problems within the monarchy.
 A new plan was proposed to allow Peter to marry the Princess by removing her from the line of succession, but keeping her royal titles and public duties.
 Margaret released a statement confirming that she had broken off the engagement, writing: "I would like it to be known that I have decided not to marry Group Captain Peter Townsend.
 I have been aware that, subject to my renouncing my rights of succession, it might have been possible for me to contract a civil marriage.
 But mindful of the Church's teachings that Christian marriage is indissoluble, and conscious of my duty to the Commonwealth, I have resolved to put these considerations before others.
 I have reached this decision entirely alone, and in doing so I have been strengthened by the unfailing support and devotion of Group Captain Townsend."